-Spirit seekers are welcome, and have caught evidence even in broad daylight.
-Ghost hunter and paranormal conferences are held here, and many of the buildings, cemetery, and the old artillery bunkers have been investigated by a variety of ghost hunters.
+Spirit seekers are welcome, and have caught paranormal evidence even in broad daylight.
+Ghost hunter and paranormal conferences are held here, and many of the buildings, the cemetery, and the old artillery bunkers have been investigated by a variety of ghost hunters.

 HISTORY OF MANIFESTATIONS

 When old military installations are renovated, restored or reconstructed historically, even after they have been completely destroyed, it can act like an environmental trigger and draw spirits back who loved their service there, or had life-changing experiences, for good or ill.

 Spirits began to make themselves known after the Fort Worden Park was opened in August of 1973.

 Entities of career military men and their families sometimes like to relive their memories in places where they had their most memorable service, and/or where they once enjoyed camaraderie with their fellow servicemen and military families.
 The opportunity to relive the good times with their families, as well in-base housing, are other draws for spirits.

 Many of the houses along Pershing Avenue have resident spirits from the base days, including the Fort Worden Commanding Officer’s Quarters.

 Sometimes entities find ways to tell the people in this world how they died.

 Smells in the Commanding Officer’s Quarters Museum may hint at the kind of injuries or death experienced by the the entity or entities.